Paul Abels: Pastorate of Washington Square Methodist Episcopal Church

 Abels was appointed pastor of Washington Square Methodist Episcopal Church in 1973, a year after having joined the congregation.
 One of the most progressive congregations in Manhattan, it was often called the "Peace Church" as it was well known for its anti-war activism, particularly during the Vietnam War.
 It has also been described as "a sanctuary for gay New Yorkers" as a result of its large gay and lesbian membership.
 As pastor, Abels launched a $1.5-million restoration campaign for the church, which had a $450,000 endowment.

 In 1977, Abels came out as gay to the church in a sermon at the Education Conference on Homosexuality and the United Methodist Church, a conference organized by the gay Methodist organization Affirmation which was being hosted at Washington Square Methodist Episcopal Church.
 The first openly gay minister with a congregation in a major Christian denomination in the United States, Abels said that his having come out was met with little disapproval at the time.
-In the same year, he performed several "covenant ceremonies" for same-sex couples, which were similar to marriage ceremonies, causing public controversy after having been brought to public attention by The New York Times.
-He had sought and received approval from the church's board prior to performing the services.
+In the same year, he performed several "covenant ceremonies" for same-sex couples, which were similar to marriage ceremonies, causing public controversy after they were brought to public attention by The New York Times.
+He had received approval from the church's board prior to performing the services.

 These events were taking place the wake of a defeated motion at the United Methodist Church's 1976 General Conference that sought to reverse the conference's 1972 condemnation of homosexuality.
 At the same conference, delegates voted to strengthen language in the Book of Discipline prohibiting same-sex marriage and to prohibit the funding of "any 'gay' causes or group, or otherwise [using church] funds to promote the acceptance of homosexuality."